guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 ##### **<span style="color:#689d6a">Deployment Models</span>**

 Deployment models indicate where the infrastructure resides, who owns and manages it, and how cloud resources and services are made available to users.
 The four cloud deployment models include: Public Cloud, Private Cloud, Community Cloud and Hybrid Cloud.
 ###### <span style="color: #d79921">Public Cloud</span>

-A public cloud is a <strong style="color: #b16286">virtualized multi-tenant architecture</strong> enabling tenants or users to share computing resources.
+A public cloud is a <strong style="color: #b16286">virtualized multi-tenant architecture</strong> enabling tenants or users to share computing resources (shared environment by a third-party provider).

-Users can access servers, storage, network, security and applications as services delivered by cloud service providers over the internet.
+Users can access servers, storage, network, security and applications as services delivered on-demand by cloud service providers over the internet.
 Using web consoles and APIs, users can provision the resources and services they need.

 The cloud provider owns, manages, provisions and maintains the infrastructure.
 The user pays for what he use within a certain period.